Reality check neutrino concept

 Neutrinos do not carry electric charge, which means that they are not affected by the electromagnetic forces that act on charged particles such as electrons and protons.
 Neutrinos are affected only by the weak sub-atomic force, of much shorter range than electromagnetism, and gravity, which is relatively weak on the subatomic scale.
 Therefore a typical neutrino passes through normal matter unimpeded.

-To allow for observation, the manifestations of neutrinos must interfere with other particles.
-In The Dutch Paradigm, such interferences are either with another neutrino or a photon.
-So far these interference capabilities are not reproduced under laboratory conditions, and therefore this claim is not validated yet.
+The manifestations of neutrinos must interfere with other particles in order to be observed.
+According to The Dutch Paradigm, these interferences occur with either another neutrino or a photon.
+However, these interference capabilities have not been replicated under laboratory conditions, so this claim has not yet been experimentally validated.

-The scientific claims for the physical properties (indicated in bold characters) of a neutrino are:
+The scientific claims for the physical properties of a neutrino are as indicated in bold characters:

 1. Neutrinos are created by radioactive decay, nuclear reactors or when cosmic rays hit atoms